 Save with a secret San Diego Zoo discount code on each 1-Day Pass.
 Go any day.
 Go straight to the gate.
 Click HERE to buy.
 Enter code at checkout.
 You’ll get your tickets by email.
 This code is only good at aRes Travel, the San Diego-based authorized ticket seller.

-Best Viewing Order for the Top 15 San Diego Zoo Exhibits and Attractions (to save you time and steps)
+Top 15 San Diego Zoo Exhibits and Attractions In Best Viewing Order (to save you time and steps)

 - Gorillas in Lost Forest